How can you find help and support if you have been affected by Birth Trauma/Perinatal PTSD?

-If you need medication use it to help you while you recover.
+Discuss if medication can help you while you recover.

 Lean on those that love you and accept their help.

 Talk about your feelings if you can and look for local support groups when you are ready.

 But most of all don’t give up!
 You will recover and break out of the dark cocoon of birth trauma and PTSD.

-You can find out more about accessing support in the video on birth trauma and PTSD from the Out of the Blue project
+You can find out more about accessing support in the video on birth trauma and PTSD from the Out of the Blue project from Best Beginnings.